Salman-Sali/BookKeeping/README.md

 # BookKeeping
-A simple booking keeping application using C# .net7 WPF
+A simple booking keeping application using C# .net7 WPF.
+This application is made to solve a custom requirement.

-# Status: Incomplete
+# Status: Partially complete/

 Initial Login Username and password
 Admin